Menu

 The CV to apply for a job in Mauritius can be written in English or French.
 You will need to research the company to know which language is most appropriate in particular cases.
 It should also contain the following information:

-• Personal information: date of birth;
+• Personal information: date of birth

-• Academic Qualifications: High School / Tertiary Level / Technical Qualifications / Additional Qualifications (e.g., computer literacy)
+• Academic qualifications: High School/Tertiary Level/Technical Qualifications/Additional Qualifications (e.g., computer literacy)

-• Work Experience: List in chronological order, details of each position and dates / Work History / Academic positions / Institution or company name.
+• Work experience: List in chronological order, details of each position and dates/Work History/Academic positions/Institution or company name

 As for the cover letter, it should contain a short explanatory text, e.g., “Dear Sir/Madam, I am writing to apply for the position of xxxxx advertised on xxxxxx.
-As requested, I am enclosing my certification, resume and three references”.
+As requested, I am enclosing my certification, resume and 3 references”.

-Resume: Tips from the Ministry of Labor, Human Resource Development and Training
+Tips from the Ministry of Labor, Human Resource Development and Training

 • Use figures to illustrate your achievements;